sinedied/articles/articles/azure/cosmosdb-nestjs/cosmosdb-nestjs.md

 ### Install NestJS CLI and bootstrap new server app

-Use the following commands to install the NestJS CLI and create a new server app:
+Use the following commands to install the NestJS CLI and create a new app:

 ```sh
 $ npm install -g @nestjs/cli